Pros And Cons Of An Eclectic Approach To Therapy

 In addition, many therapists practice this approach while being specialists in one type of therapy.
 Specialty therapists may provide a specific focus, like dialectical behavioral therapy, but use other techniques to provide tailored support to their clients in certain situations.
 These therapists might still be considered eclectic therapists because they’re practicing multi-modal or integrative counseling techniques.
 However, they’d likely identify as specialized therapists instead of integrative therapists, especially since the techniques are often used on a short-term basis.

-Brief Eclectic Psychotherapy (BEP) is type of short-term eclectic therapy specifically for people living with PTSD.
+Brief Eclectic Psychotherapy (BEP) is a type of short-term eclectic therapy specifically for people living with PTSD.
 However, brief eclectic therapy has a specific approach and number of sessions, unlike the standard eclectic, multi-modal approach.

 Below are a few potential advantages of this approach.